kriti-agrawal-52/transformer_e2e/docs/model_architecture.md

 - Always create a **separate** `nn.Dropout` object for each layer.
 - This ensures each layer gets a fresh random mask during training.
 - It helps the model learn independently in each layer and improves generalization.

+---

+## Why dropout_rate = 0.2 is not too low for our model

+- Transformers are already heavily regularized by design

+They use LayerNorm, residual connections, and attention masking, which already add stability and structure.
+Too much dropout could impair convergence, especially with small models and CPUs (as in our use case).

+- 0.1–0.3 is standard in Transformer literature

+Some real-world defaults:

+GPT-2 (small): uses 0.1–0.2 dropout
+BERT-base: uses 0.1
+T5 and GPT-J: use 0.1 to 0.3 depending on depth